-The Unit received approximately 750 Internet complaints last year.
+The Unit received hundreds Internet complaints last year.
 Although many of these complaints were not criminal in nature, many were investigated by this unit or forwarded to other members or agencies.
 The most common Internet complaint by far was Internet fraud.
 Approximately 50% of all the Internet complaints received center around Internet auction fraud.
 With millions of items around the world up for auction daily on Ebay and Yahoo, fraud is common.

 The remaining investigations were divided among identity theft, intrusions, and stalking or harassment.
 The most common element of identify theft is credit card fraud.
 Innocent victims are defrauded of thousands of dollars by criminals with this fraud method.
 Intrusions are more commonly known as computer hacking.
 Hackers break into personal computers as well as computer systems in order to obtain personal or intellectual property from businesses.

 In addition to working Internet complaints, the unit also receives computers, cell phones, and other digital devices for the purpose of gathering evidence for a case.
 The unit has worked on computers involving homicides, arson, child pornography and drugs.